metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Atlanta's defense seeing quite a bit of success using five and six-man defensive fronts.
 Their blitz packages have thrown Mahomes off his game too on a number of occasions.

 Grady Jarrett has forced his way into the pocket on multiple occasions.
+Very talented player.

+Once again, the Falcons are throwing all sorts of blitzes against the Chiefs and most of them seem to be working.